Saccular cerebral aneurysm

-Saccular cerebral aneurysms (also known as berry aneurysms) are intracranial aneurysms typically with a characteristic rounded shape and account for the vast majority of intracranial aneurysms.
-They are also the most common cause of non-traumatic subarachnoid haemorrhages.
+Saccular cerebral aneurysms, also known as berry aneurysms, are intracranial aneurysms with a characteristic rounded shape and account for the vast majority of intracranial aneurysms.
+They are also the most common cause of non-traumatic subarachnoid haemorrhage.

 Prevalence of saccular cerebral aneurysms in the asymptomatic general population has been reported over a wide range (0.2-8.9%) when examined angiographically, and in 15-30% of these patients, multiple aneurysms are found 4.

-A familial tendency to aneurysms is also well recognised, with patients who have more than one affect first degree relative affected having a 17 - 44% chance of themselves having an aneurysm 4.
+A familial tendency to aneurysms is also well recognised, with patients who have more than one first-degree relative affected, having a ~30% (range 17-44%) chance of themselves having an aneurysm 4.

 Most intracranial aneurysms are true aneurysms.
 The aneurysmal pouch is composed of thickened hyalinised intima with the muscular wall and internal elastic lamina being absent as the normal muscularis and elastic lamina terminate at the neck of an aneurysm.
 As an aneurysm grows it may become irregular in outline, and may have mural thrombus.
 Typically rupture occurs from the dome 4.